 If you need more forms or have any questions about voting by post, go to www.aboutmyvote.co.uk or contact your electoral registration office.
-This is the office responsible for the address where you would be living if you were not posted abroad or where you were last registered to vote in the UK.
+This is the office responsible for the address where you were last registered to vote in the UK.